The benefits of disability cover.

 The Activities of Daily Work (ADW) definitions are based on the basic activities needed to perform work.
 The life insured is considered permanently and totally disabled if they achieve a predetermined minimum points score on the defined ADW scale, as assessed by AllLife or a suitably qualified agent of our choosing.

-AllLife’s disability definitions are included in our policy documentation and in our published terms and conditions or are available on request.
+AllLife’s disability definitions are included in our policy documentation and in our published terms and conditions.
 The Activities of Daily Work methodology is widely used within the Life Insurance industry to provide an objective methodology for assessing claims.

-AllLife’s Advantage disability product pays out a lump sum in the event of the permanent total disability of the life insured (as defined in AllLife’ published terms and conditions) during the term of the policy.
-(Initially, there is a six-month waiting period and only after this period, can a claim be lodged.)
+AllLife’s Advantage disability product pays out a lump sum in the event of the permanent total disability of the life insured (as defined in AllLife’s published terms and conditions) during the term of the policy.
+Initially, there is a six-month waiting period and only after this period, can a claim be lodged.
 This benefit is an acceleration of the death benefit, which means that once a permanent disability claim has been paid, no further benefits will be payable under the policy, including the death benefit.

 The increase in premium for this additional disability benefit is small and well worth the extra cost.

 Disability benefits cease on the 65th birthday of the life insured, although the death benefit may continue beyond the age of 65.

 The policy includes a waiver of the premium during the waiting period in the event of a disability claim.
 This benefit is limited to a maximum of 12 monthly premium payments over the term of the policy (i.e. multiple claims are allowed as long no more than 12 months are claimed in total), at the discretion of AllLife.

 HIV specific disability